stripe-archive/brushfire/README.md

 Instance("AS-2014", 1416168857L, Map("lat" -> 49.2, "long" -> 37.1, "altitude" -> 35000.0), Map(true -> 1L))
 ````

-You also need to pass it a `Sampler`.
+You also need to pass it a [Sampler](http://stripe.github.io/brushfire/#com.stripe.brushfire.Sampler).
 Here are some samplers you might use:

-* `SingleTreeSampler` will use the entirety of the training data to construct a single tree.
+* [SingleTreeSampler](http://stripe.github.io/brushfire/#com.stripe.brushfire.SingleTreeSampler$) will use the entirety of the training data to construct a single tree.
-* `KFoldSampler(numTrees: Int)` will construct k different trees, each excluding a random 1/k of the data, for use in cross-validation.
+* [KFoldSampler(numTrees: Int)](http://stripe.github.io/brushfire/#com.stripe.brushfire.KFoldSampler) will construct k different trees, each excluding a random 1/k of the data, for use in cross-validation.
-* `RFSampler(numTrees: Int, featureRate: Double, samplingRate: Double)` will construct multiple trees, each using a separate bootstrap sample (using `samplingRate`, which defaults to `1.0`).
+* [RFSampler(numTrees: Int, featureRate: Double, samplingRate: Double)](http://stripe.github.io/brushfire/#com.stripe.brushfire.RFSampler) will construct multiple trees, each using a separate bootstrap sample (using `samplingRate`, which defaults to `1.0`).
 Each node in the tree will also only consider a random `featureRate` sample of the features available.
 (This is the approach used for random forests).

 One you have constructed a `Trainer`, you most likely want to call `expandTimes(base: String, times: Int)`.
 This will build a new ensemble of trees from the training data and expand them `times` times, to depth `times + 1`.
 At each step, the trees will be serialized to a directory (on HDFS, unless you're running in local mode) under `base`.